creakiwi/addict/README.md

 addict
 ======

-A simple and unpretentious software to handle dependencies between bourne shell scripts
+A simple and unpretentious script to handle dependencies between bourne shell scripts